 HSBC income cover - how it works

 HSBC income cover provides protection against periods of incapacity to work where you suffer a loss of income.
-Income cover which is commonly called income protection insurance or sick pay insurance pays you a monthly benefit if they are unable to work beyond an agreed waiting period.
+Income cover which is commonly called income protection insurance or sick pay insurance pays you a monthly benefit if you are unable to work beyond an agreed waiting period.

 - 2-year cover option - the benefit will be paid for up to 2 years per claim